circlefin/buidl-wallet-contracts/README.md

 ### Deployment Metadata

 The below contract deployment are based on abi and bytecode to ensure the same address across all EVM-compatible chains.
-The abi and bytecode for each of the contracts is available at the below locations.
+The abi and bytecode for each of the contracts are available at the locations below.
 These files were generated from first deployments, will all fields except `abi` and `bytecode` removed.

 | Contract Name | Location |
 |:------------------------:|:------------------------:|